 The ICI program does not require you to obtain an attorney to assist you in obtaining Social Security benefits.
-However, if you do decide to obtain an attorney and you win your appeal, the ICI program will not consider the attorney fees as a reduction to the ICI benefit if the Social Security Administration (SSA) approves the amount to be paid to the attorney.
-Documentation of SSA approval of such fees must be provided to the ICI plan.
+However, if you do decide to obtain an attorney and you win your appeal, the ICI program will only offset (reduce) your ICI benefit by the amount remaining after your attorney fees are subtracted from your initial Social Security award.
+The Social Security Administration (SSA) must approve the amount to be paid to the attorney, and documentation of the SSA's approval must be provided to the ICI plan.